 However, there are other situations in which multiple tradelines might be a better choice.

-Just remember that tradelines are always going to be relative to your current credit file.
-If you are not sure how many tradelines you need, our article can help guide your decision.
+Just remember that the power of tradelines is always going to be relative to your current credit file.
+If you are not sure how many tradelines you may need, our article, “Buying Tradelines: How Many Tradelines Do I Need?” can help guide your decision.

 Many tradeline companies tell their customers to claim the same address as the primary account holders of the tradelines, even though they do not live there, in order to increase the likelihood of the tradelines posting.
 Essentially, they are asking their customers to commit fraud and lie about their address.